wri/emerging_hot_spots_primary_forest_loss/README.md

 ## Setup

-1. Copy `config_template.py` to a new `config.py`.
-2. Edit every path in `config.py` to match your machine.
-3. `config.py` is gitignored, so your local paths stay local.

-`config.py` is the only file that needs editing.
+Edit the paths at the top of `config.py` to match your machine.
+That is the only file that needs changing.

 ## Running